itscodenation/curriculum-15-16/unitsYear2/3-reDesign/README.md

 * Create and push a GitHub repository
 * Wireframe a webpage
-* Use link and implement several bootstrap components in your site
+ z* Use and implement several bootstrap components in your site

 ##References/Tools
 * [What is a wireframe?](https://en.wikipedia.org/wiki/Website_wireframe)